 Job Growth Projections in Delaware’s Healthcare Administration Field

 A report on demographic changes in Delaware published by the Delaware State Treasurer’s Office noted that the aging of the population in the state is more pronounced than in the country as a whole.
 The growing number of senior citizens calling Delaware home will require an enhanced level of care and are expected to increase the demand placed on healthcare facilities, particularly acute care hospitals, ambulatory care centers, and clinics.

-Hospitals are the primary employers of healthcare administrators in the country according to the US Bureau of Labor Statistics.
+Hospitals are the primary employers of healthcare administrators in the country according to the BLS.
 Delaware’s hospitals may need to expand the specialized care they offer including oncological, cardiac, and geriatric treatment in order to accommodate this growing population of aging citizens.

-The 15.4 percent job growth rate forecast by the Delaware Office of Occupational and Labor Market Information for healthcare administrators by 2026 will result in about 80 job openings per year across the state.
+The 18.5 percent job growth rate forecast by the Delaware Office of Occupational and Labor Market Information for healthcare administrators over the decade leading up to 2028 will result in about 110 job openings per year across the state.
 These openings will come from a combination of new positions opening up and turnover in existing positions, scattered among hospitals, clinics, and other care facilities across the state.

 One example of that growth comes from Bayhealth’s new Milford health campus project, a $300 million investment that the company expects to support almost 2,000 jobs during construction alone.

 In 2020, the annual median salary in Delaware for healthcare administrators was $111,930 according to the BLS.
 As you can see, that number exceeds the median for Dover, the only measured demographic region in the state, which is only good news for administrators scattered through the rest of the Delaware.
 For the state as a whole, administrators in the 75th percentile make over $150,000 a year.

 - 90th percentile: $176,130